-For the Quarter Ended: June 30, 2011
+For the Year Ended: December 31, 2011

-Date of Report: August 11, 2011
+Date of Report: March 8, 2012

-This management's discussion and analysis of the financial condition and results of operation ("MD&A") of Pinetree Capital Ltd. ("Pinetree" or the "Company") should be read in conjunction with Pinetree's unaudited interim condensed consolidated financial statements and notes thereto as at and for the three and six months ended June 30, 2011.
+This management's discussion and analysis of the financial condition and results of operation ("MD&A") of Pinetree Capital Ltd. ("Pinetree" or the "Company") should be read in conjunction with Pinetree's annual audited consolidated financial statements and notes thereto as at and for the years ended December 31, 2011 and 2010.
 See "Significant Accounting Policies" elsewhere in this MD&A.

 On January 1, 2011, the Company transitioned from financial reporting under Canadian Generally Accepted Accounting Principles ("CGAAP") to the International Financial Reporting Standards ("IFRS"), for periods commencing on and after that date.
 Prior to the transition, the Company prepared its interim and annual financial statements in accordance with CGAAP.
-The unaudited interim condensed consolidated financial statements as at and for the three and six months ended June 30, 2011, which are discussed in this MD&A, including all comparative financial information contained in the statements which has been restated from CGAAP, have been prepared in accordance with IFRS accounting policies which the Company expects to adopt in its annual consolidated financial statements as at and for the year ended December 31, 2011.
-The unaudited interim consolidated financial statements as at and for the three months ended March 31, 2011 were the first the Company has prepared in accordance with IFRS which contain certain disclosures not included in the unaudited interim condensed consolidated financial statements as at and for the three and six months ended June 30, 2011, accordingly, this MD&A should be read in conjunction with the unaudited interim consolidated financial statements as at and for the three months ended March 31, 2011.
+The consolidated financial statements as at and for the year ended December 31, 2011, which are discussed in this MD&A, including all comparative financial information contained in the statements which has been restated from CGAAP, are the first audited consolidated financial statements the Company has prepared in accordance with IFRS.